reagento/dishka/docs/concepts.rst

 Provider
 ===============

 **Provider** is an object which members are used to construct dependencies.
 It is a normal object, but some attributes must be marked with special decorators so they will be used by a container.
-To create your own provider you inherit from ``Provider`` class and instantiate it when creating a container:
+To create your own provider, you inherit from ``Provider`` class and instantiate it when creating a container:

 .. code-block:: python